AriJordan/colorfulKCenter/README.md

 # colorfulKCenter

-The idea of this repository is to compare different algorithms for colorful k-center.
+The idea of this pure Python repository is to compare different algorithms for colorful k-center.
 It is work in progress.

+Instructions:
+clone and run main.py